jnqnfe/gong/bin/README.md

 The test program has the following features that can be enabled/disabled when compiling:

- - `alt_mode` enables use of `gong`'s "alt mode".
+ - `alt_mode` enables use of `gong`’s “alt mode”.
- - `no_abbreviations` disables `gong`'s abbreviated matching feature.
+ - `no_abbreviations` disables `gong`’s abbreviated matching feature.
- - `keep_prog_name` avoids skipping over the first ("program name") argument when outputting analysis.
+ - `keep_prog_name` avoids skipping over the first (“program name”) argument when outputting analysis.
  - `color` enables formatted (color/bold/etc) analysis output

-To use these features, use Cargo's `features` option.
+To use these features, use Cargo’s `features` option.
 You can enable a single feature, such as `alt_mode` as `--features alt_mode` or `--features=alt_mode`.
 You can enable multiple features by enclosing them in quotes, such as `--features "alt_mode no_abbreviations"` or `--features="alt_mode no_abbreviations"`.
 You can enable all features simply with `--all-features`.
 You can disable default-enabled features with `--no-default-features`.

-Remember, you must supply this Cargo option before supplying the *early terminator* which separates Cargo's options from those to supply to the to-be-run program.
+Remember, you must supply this Cargo option before supplying the *early terminator* which separates Cargo’s options from those to supply to the to-be-run program.

 An example: `cargo run --features alt_mode -- -foo`